bootphon/phonemizer/paper/paper.md

 # Summary

-Phones are elementary components of speech, on which syllables and words are built.
-The conversion of texts in orthographic form to a phonetic representation is an important preprocessing step in various applications related to speech and language processing. `Phonemizer` is a Python package addressing precisely this
+Phones are elementary sounds which compose speech, on which syllables and words are built.
+The conversion of texts from their orthographic form into a phonetic representation is an important requirement in various applications related to speech and language processing, for instance for text to speech systems.
-issue: it converts a text from it's orthographic representation to a phonetic one.
-The package consists in a single `phonemize` function, also available as a command-line interface, wrapping three backends in an homogoneous interface.
-It supports many languages and, in top of those backends, it provides end-user functionalities such as punctuation preservation, phones accentuation, customization of phones, syllables and words separators, as well as parallel processing.
+`Phonemizer` is a Python package addressing precisely this issue: it transcribes a text from it's orthographic representation into a phonetic one.
+It supports many languages and provides end-user functionalities such as punctuation preservation, phones accentuation, tokenization at phone/syllable/word levels, as well as parallel processing of large input texts.
+The package is user-friendly as it exposes a single `phonemize` function, also available as a command-line interface.
+The phonetic transcription is delegated to three different backends that are wrapped in an homogoneous interface by the package.

-Espeak [@espeak:2019] is the default backend.
-It is a text to speech software built on linguistic expertise and hand written transcription rules.
-It supports more than a hundred languages, transcribe phones in the International Phonetic Alphabet and preserves both phones and word boundaries.
-Using MBROLA voices [@mbrola:2019], available for 35 languages, the espeak backend outputs phones in the SAMPA computer readable phonetic alphabet while losoing word boundaries.
-Festival [@festival:2014] is another text to speech software.
-It's backend in ``phonemizer`` is available for American English and uses a non standard phoneset for transcription.
-This backend is the only one to preserve syllable boundaries.
-Segments [@forkel:2019] is a Python package providing Unicode Standard tokenization routines and orthography segmentation.
-It's `phonemizer` backend relies on a grapheme to phoneme mapping to generate the phonemization.
+The default backend used by `phonemizer` is Espeak [@espeak:2019], a text to speech software built on linguistic expertise and hand written transcription rules.
+It transcribes text into the International Phonetic Alphabet and supports more than a hundred languages.
+Using MBROLA voices [@mbrola:2019], available for 35 languages, the espeak backend transcribes text in the SAMPA computer readable phonetic alphabet.
+Festival [@festival:2014] is another text to speech software used as a backend for ``phonemizer``.
+It is available for American English only, and uses a non standard phoneset for transcription.
+Nevertheless this backend is the only one to preserve syllable boundaries, which is a requirement for some applications.
+The final `phonemizer` backend is Segments [@forkel:2019], a Python package providing Unicode Standard tokenization routines and orthography segmentation.
+It relies on a grapheme to phone mapping to generate the transcription.
 This backend is mostly usefull for low-resource languages, for which users with linguistic expertise can write their own mappings.
 Six languages are provided as exemples with `phonemizer`: Chintang, Cree, Inuktitut, Japanese, Sesotho and Yucatec.

 # Statement of Need

-Text phonemization is a preprocessing step required in different fields of natural language processing and speech processing.

-* Used in the preprocessing pipeline of various deep learning tst to speech systems [@zhang:2020; @mozilla:2021; @asideas:2021].

-* Used as a preprocessing step in word segmentation studies regarding child development [@cristia:2019;@bernard:2020].
+Text to phones transcription is a critical need in different applications of natural language and speech processing.
+So far, the `phonemizer` package is used in the preprocessing pipeline of various deep learning text to speech systems [@zhang:2020; @mozilla:2021; @asideas:2021].
+It has also been used as a preprocessing step in word segmentation studies regarding the role of prosody in segmentability [@ludusan:2017] and the psychology of child development [@cristia:2019;@bernard:2020].

 * Used to build speech datasets with phonetic transcriptions, for example for the Zero Speech Challenges [@dunbar:2017].
 Also needed for some ASR models